moorepants/dissertation/_sources/motioncapture.txt

 are a lot of irractic value changes in the data.
 The basic motion is there though and clever filtering could clean the data for use.

-.. todo:: Preliminary data day and tv show day data.
+We also collected data on the premilanary day with one rider and slightly different marker locations and we collected some data during a TV show filming of our work.
+We did not follow as strict protocols to the filmed experiments.

 Source Code
 -----------